Life Sciences 2018

-This half day conference will be chaired by George Freeman MP, and will provide leaders in the sector operating across the UK to explore the following issues:
+This half day conference was chaired by George Freeman MP, and provided leaders in the sector operating across the UK to explore the following issues:

 - How can the UK life sciences community minimise unconstructive intra-regional competition, and maximise intra-regional collaboration and compatibility, so that the UK is able to compete successfully as one of the world’s leading ‘super clusters’?